knoxa/knoxa.github.io/text/war-diary/movements.md

 1. I restrict the processing of source material to just the transcripts referenced below.
 If I know which files contain the transcripts (as I do)
 I can just feed those into the process.
 If I don't, I can crawl all transcripts and look for the references.
 In general, a file may include a number of transcribed documents.
-These are in separate HTML articles, so Iselect just those from an input file that match the references I want.
+These are in separate HTML articles, so I select just those from an input file that match the references I want.
 For this example, the two movement tables are contiguous.
 Instead of processing them separately, I can collect the relevant transcript data into a single file and process them together to get a single chronology covering the whole period.
 I can run a pre-processing script that collects "work" as HTML, then treat this document as my input.